JosephPri/JavaType/README.md

 - You can locate my visual component by navigating to the "Home" tab and pressing the "Start" button to see the animated clock next to time remaining.
 - You can save the state of my application by clicking the "Save" button on the home screen.
 - You can reload the state of my application by clicking the "Load" button on the home scren.

-## Phase 4: Task 2
-Sun Mar 30 10:01:14 PDT 2025
-Typing test added to history
-Sun Mar 30 10:01:54 PDT 2025
-Typing test added to history
-Sun Mar 30 10:02:11 PDT 2025
-Filtered tests for a minimum accuracy of 90
-Sun Mar 30 10:02:11 PDT 2025
-Filtered tests for a minimum WPM of 50
-Sun Mar 30 10:02:50 PDT 2025
-Typing test added to history
-Sun Mar 30 10:03:02 PDT 2025
-Filtered tests for a minimum accuracy of 100
-Sun Mar 30 10:03:02 PDT 2025
-Filtered tests for a minimum WPM of 70

-## Phase 4: Task 3
-Looking at my UML diagram, there is one main issue I would change.
-I would remove the all redundant associations to TypingTestHistory especially between each tab class as they add a lot of unncessary complexity to my diagram.
-Ideally, only SwingTypingTestApp and ConsoleTypingTestApp should have associations to TypingTestHistory.
-Currently these associations are present so that I dont have to call getController.getHistory() everytime I need to access history outside of SwingTypingTestApp.
-However, this could also be improved by simply using getController.getHistory() and/or adding more test history related getter/setter methods to SwingTypingTestApp.